wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 *   Nothing in this Act prevents a person from making an application under the [Law Reform (Testamentary Promises) Act 1949][259] or the [Family Protection Act 1955][260] in respect of the estate of his or her deceased spouse or partner.

-    Section 57: substituted, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 57: replaced, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 57: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

 #### Death of spouse or partner

-Insolvent deceased spouse or partner
+#### Insolvent deceased spouse or partner

-*   Heading: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Heading: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
 *   Heading: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

 ##### 58 Rights of creditors preserved

-*   (1) If, had this Act not been passed, any property would have become vested in an appointee (within the meaning of [section 378(1)][367] of the Insolvency Act 2006) on an order being made under [section 379][368] of that Act to administer the estate of a deceased spouse or partner under [Part 6][369] of that Act, then that property (and no other property) becomes vested in an appointee as if this Act had not been passed.
+*   (1) If, had this Act not been passed, any property would have become vested in an appointee (within the meaning of [section 378(1)][368] of the Insolvency Act 2006) on an order being made under [section 379][369] of that Act to administer the estate of a deceased spouse or partner under [Part 6][370] of that Act, then that property (and no other property) becomes vested in an appointee as if this Act had not been passed.

-    (2) If, had this Act not been passed, any property that is included in the estate of a deceased spouse or partner could have been dealt with in accordance with [section 31][370] of the [Administration Act 1969][371], then that property (and no other property) may be dealt with under that section as if this Act had not been passed.
+    (2) If, had this Act not been passed, any property that is included in the estate of a deceased spouse or partner could have been dealt with in accordance with [section 31][371] of the Administration Act 1969, then that property (and no other property) may be dealt with under that section as if this Act had not been passed.

-    Section 58: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 58: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

-    Section 58(1): substituted, on 3 December 2007, by [section 445][372] of the Insolvency Act 2006 (2006 No 55).
+    Section 58(1): replaced, on 3 December 2007, by [section 445][372] of the Insolvency Act 2006 (2006 No 55).

     Section 58(2): amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).